algra2001/IWD2_website/README.md

 Python processing scripts of the retrieved data from public databases.
 The scripts simplify the data and allow working with it in backend server settings.

-Also included is **`full_process.txt`**, which provides an ordered record of all commands run throughout the analysis pipeline.

 ### `sql_scripts/`

 The SQL script used to create the database.
 Includes the table design with relevant constraints and indexing.